torvalds/linux/Documentation/teaching/labs/device_model.rst

 Other possible operations on a bus are iterating over the drivers or devices attached to it.
-Although we can not directly access them (lists of drives and devices being stored in the private data of the driver, the ``subsys_private *p`` field), these can be iterated using the :c:macro:`bus_for_each_dev` and :c:macro:`bus_for_each_drv` macros.
+Although we can not directly access them (lists of drivers and devices being stored in the private data of the driver, the ``subsys_private *p`` field), these can be iterated using the :c:macro:`bus_for_each_dev` and :c:macro:`bus_for_each_drv` macros.